hackclub/hackclub/workshops/mentorship_outreach/README.md

-# A Pocket Guide to Mailing Your Heroes
+# A Pocket Guide to Mailing A Mentor

 ## Getting Started